 The HUGO BOSS Child and Forced Labor Policy, published in January 2019, clarifies the position of HUGO BOSS on the subjects of child and forced labor, including slavery and human trafficking.
-Additionally this policy outlines how HUGO BOSS responds to a violation against the HUGO BOSS Social Standards.
+Additionally this policy outlines how HUGO BOSS responds to a violation against the HUGO BOSS Supplier Code of Conduct.